 The South West Inshore and Offshore Marine Plans

 The south west inshore marine plan area covers an area of approximately 2,000 kilometres of coastline stretching from the River Dart in Devon to the River Severn border with Wales.
 It includes the area from mean high water spring tide to 12nm.
 The south west offshore marine plan area includes the marine area from 12 nautical miles extending out to the seaward limit of the Exclusive Economic Zone (EEZ).
 Most of the estuarine, coastal and offshore waters of south Devon and all of those of north Devon (including Lundy), therefore, are covered by the South West area Marine Plans

 The 12-stage process for the development of the South West Inshore and Offshore Marine Plans began in earnest in 2016.
 Over the past few years the MMO has engaged extensively with local stakeholders to identify key issues, agree a vision and objectives, and to develop options and draft specific policies.
-Following the most recent round of stakeholder engagement (Iteration 3), which came to an end on 29th March 2019, the MMO are now in the process of producing a draft Plan.
+Following the most recent round of stakeholder engagement (Iteration 3), which came to an end on 29th March 2019, the MMO have now produced the South West draft Plan.

 Have your say and help shape the South West Marine Plans

 Although the development of the South West Marine Plans is well underway, there are still plenty of opportunities for you to get involved and have your say.

 No-one knows the South West coast and sea better than you, the people who live, work and play here.
 Your views are crucial in shaping your plan and in helping develop fair and effective policies.
 If you have a stake or interest in how marine activities are managed here in Devon and the SW, Marine Planning matters to you and we’d encourage you have your say via the online consultation which closes April 6th 2020

 HOWEVER, perhaps you’re:

 - not really sure where or how it is relevant to you, your organisation, or local area